 Toast almonds with cumin to create a healthy snack, or try EatingWell’s Chinese chicken noodle salad.
 For the noodle salad you may want to substitute kelp (seaweed) or shirataki (yam) noodles, which have low to no carbs, for the ramen noodles.

 Most nuts all have GI scores between 0 and 20, which is considered low.
 The nut with a higher GI score is the cashew (22).
 Opt for nuts like pistachios, walnuts, and macadamias instead of crackers and other snacks the next time you’re hungry.

-When shopping or eating out, opt for whole grains (like millet or quinoa) instead of “white grains.”
-White grains are high in carbohydrates and can cause spikes.
+When shopping or eating out, opt for whole grains (like millet or quinoa) instead of refined grains.
+Refined grains are high in carbohydrates and can cause spikes.
 Whole grains have higher amounts of fiber, phytochemicals, and nutrients, and can help to regulate blood sugar.

 A study published in The American Journal of Clinical Nutrition found that whole grain consumption benefited insulin sensitivity.
 Fasting insulin rates were 10 percent lower after consumption.

 Eggs are one of those foods that got a bad name because they contain a higher amount of cholesterol.
 But eating eggs doesn’t seem to hurt those with prediabetes.
 It’s also believed that dietary cholesterol isn’t as important, at least for those who don’t have type 2 diabetes.

 Like all pure protein sources, eggs have a GI score of 0.
 Eggs can also increase fullness and reduce cravings.
 But what you add to eggs can counteract their health benefits.